 This classic English garden is one of the best surviving examples of the la Notre style.
 It has been around since the 18th century and has not much changed since that time.
 It was initially created by Queen Annes Chamberlain with some help from reputed garden designers of the time.

-The Gardens at Melbourne Hall feature a corridor of yew trees and wrought iron craftsmanship seen on the old gate, and a four seasons monument that was a gift from Queen Anne herself.
+The Gardens at Melbourne Hall feature a corridor of yew trees and wrought iron craftsmanship seen on the old gate.
+A four seasons monument was a gift from Queen Anne herself.

-Extensive restoration has been done over the years and visitors can enjoy the colorful vista and landscaping that has been created, along with examples of art and craftworks throughout the area.
+The gardens have been extensively restored over the years so visitors can enjoy the colorful vista and landscaping.
+With examples of art and craftworks throughout the area.

 Any of these Botanical Gardens near Birmingham will provide a relaxing and pleasing day out for families or day-trippers.
 Some are located close to the city, and some are a short car ride away.
 Whichever one you choose to visit you will be sure to experience horticulture, landscaping, art, and colorful plant life at its best.